Weather Averages for Malta in May

-The hot, dry and dusty sinoco wind from northern Africa blows occasionally during the spring months, associated with depressions moving eastwards across the Mediterranean Sea, which makes for rather unpleasant conditions.
+The hot, dry and dusty sirocco wind from northern Africa blows over occasionally during the spring months.
+This unpleasant weather condition is associated with depressions moving eastwards across the Mediterranean Sea, making for a general discomfort for all.

 Dates for the diary

-May is known in Malta as the main month of the harvest, and features a succession of festivals and feasts, mostly with a religious theme.
-The 1st May features the Feast of St. Joseph the Worker, which is celebrated across the island, with special feasts at Ħamrun and Birkirkara.
-Also worth trying out is Our Lady of Fatima which is held late in the month at Gwardamanġa, Pietà.
+May is known in Malta as the main month of the harvest and therefore features a succession of festivals and feasts, mostly with a religious theme.
+May 1st marks the Feast of St. Joseph the Worker, which is celebrated across the island with special feasts at Ħamrun and Birkirkara.

 Things to do

-Gnejna Watersports at Gnejna Bay, Mgarr offers a very wide range of watersports opportunities.
-It does not offer diver training like most of the dive centres, but there are guided diving and snorkelling trips offered by boat, as well as a range of adventurous boat trips such as banana boat rides, crazy sofa rides, water skiing opportunities, canoeing and kayaking.
-In the case of water skiing, they also provide some lessons for novices.
-They also offer a sea taxi service to Qarraba Bay and to Ta' Ċensa and Fomm ir-riħ Bays, and you can also hire self-drive boats that serve up to four passengers.
-Thus, those who are into water sports should be well catered for, regardless of preferences.
+Gnejna Watersports at Gnejna Bay, Mgarr offers a very wide range of water sports opportunities for everyone to enjoy.
+It does not offer diver training, but there are guided diving and snorkelling trips offered by boat, as well as a range of adventurous boat trips such as banana boat rides, crazy sofa rides, water skiing opportunities, canoeing and kayaking.
+In the case of water skiing, Gnejna Watersports also provides lessons for novices.
+They offer a sea taxi service to Qarraba Bay and to Ta' Ċensa and Fomm ir-riħ Bays and you can also hire self-drive boats that serve up to four passengers.

-The main alternative is D1 Watersports at Portomaso Marina, Saint Julian's, which offers paragliding and jet skiing in addition to boat cruises and fishing trips, plus the likes of banana and crazy sofa rides.
+The main alternative is D1 Watersports at Portomaso Marina, Saint Julian's.
+This water sport centre offers paragliding and jet skiing, in addition to boat cruises and fishing trips, plus the likes of banana and crazy sofa rides.

 Hit the beach

-May is a good time to try out Malta’s beaches, for the weather is usually dry and sunny but not excessively hot, and tourists are less prominent than during the peak months of July and August.
-Qawra Point is a pleasant secluded beach surrounded by greenery, and is also good for water sports.
+May is a superb time to try out Malta’s beaches, for the weather is usually dry and sunny but not excessively hot.
+During this month, the tourist numbers are usually smaller than during the peak months of July and August, too.
+Qawra Point is a pleasant secluded beach surrounded by greenery and is also offers a variety of water sports.

-For those based mainly in the south of Malta, Pretty Bay at Birzeebugia is the only major beach in the south of Malta and features a range of facilities along a nearby promenade, and it offers opportunities for swimming and snorkelling.
+For those based in the south of Malta, Pretty Bay at Birzeebugia is the only major beach in the area.
+This bay features a range of facilities along a nearby promenade and gives holidaymakers the opportunity to indulge in a swim and have a go at snorkelling.